New York Foreclosure Attorneys Here to Help Save Your Home

 General Overview Of New York’s Foreclosure Process

-If you are being sued for foreclosure, it is really important that you retain the services of an experienced foreclosure defense lawyer.
+If you are being sued for foreclosure, it is really important that you retain the services of an experienced New York foreclosure defense lawyer.
 The legal system is very difficult to navigate on one’s own.
 In the vast majority of cases, the homeowner does not have a happy ending.
 Thus it is important that you obtain the right legal representation.
-Contact a foreclosure attorney at the Law Office of Dimitrios Kourouklis, Ph.D. and save your dream home today.
+Contact a New York foreclosure attorney at the Law Office of Dimitrios Kourouklis, Ph.D. and save your dream home today.
 Below is a general overview of the foreclosure process.

 The Lender commences a foreclosure proceeding in court: After waiting 120 days of delinquency and another 90 days after the pre-foreclosure notice, the lender can file a foreclosure lawsuit.
 The sale date has to be at least 45 days after the filing.
 Additionally, the lender has to file a notice that says that they properly served the homeowner with the proper documents.

 Homeowner’s Answer to the Complaint: Once the homeowner is served with the foreclosure Summons and Complaint, and the accompanying financial assistance information, a timely answer is required.
 If the homeowner fails to timely interpose an Answer to the Complaint, the Court will issue a default order in favor of the lender.
 This default order will in essence approve the foreclosure auction.
 A timely answer is required.
 It’s best to consult a foreclosure attorney how best to respond to the Complaint that was received.

 Meeting the Lender / Settlement Conference: The lender is required to file the proof of service with the Court.
 Within 60 days after this filing, both parties are required to meet for a Settlement Conference.
 At this Settlement Conference, the parties try to find an amicable resolution.